“Chuck and the guys are in the basement.”

 In character she whispered to the others, “That man’s not dead.
 But if we go charging out, someone or something is going to see us.
 Let’s explore first.”

-At the end of the kitchen loomed two double doors.
+At the end of the kitchen loomed double doors.
 After a brief discussion, Megaera cast another magical silence over them, and then Dirk opened them up.

-Steve said, “When Rei opens the door, the dog slinks away and cowers under the table.
+Steve said, “When Dirk opens the door, the dog slinks away and cowers under the table.
 You look into the main dining hall.
 It’s big as a church.
 Trestle tables surround a large open area.
 A hearth on the far side has banked coals that cast a red light over a pair of cloaked and hooded figures.
 They have their backs to you and are eating a roast pig.”

 “Dirk goes in and creeps along the wall,” said Rei.